Explore UCD

 About This Course

-• Apply knowledge gained and skills developed to a specific project in the field.
+12. Apply acquired knowledge and skills to an individual research project in the field

 There are opportunities to apply for an internship* in an academic or industry workplace.
 The internship comprises a research project, the theme of which is chosen by the student in agreement with the supervisor and MSc Course Director.
 The project may include experimental research, modelling/simulations research, and/or other research appropriate to the MSc programme theme.